 Glass-Ceramic is Magnifique

 Glass-ceramic material may be the biggest step forward in culinary history since the invention of fire.
 An exaggeration?
 Not to those who cook with a EuroKera glass-ceramic stove top.
 This amazing material resists extreme heat and scratches, and stands up to impacts.
-It’s formulated of two components: glass (85%) and crystalline ceramic (15%).
+It is composed of crystalline ceramic (75%) and glass (25%).
 So what makes our glass-ceramic ingenuous?

 Superior Thermal Resistance and Mechanical Strength